silverelitez-constitution/deploy/README.md

 How to execute deploy
 -----

+Run ./menu to navigate the virtual machine manager.
+Through this, you can add services, manage packages, configure default settings, and more.
+The system is developed for initial configurations that will do everything needed to run a network.
+Be it a home LAN or an enterprise system, it can take care of it all.

-Currently you'd manually do it by cloning a box from the freshbox vm and changing the mac address. ssh into 'freshbox' and change the '/etc/hostname' to the service name for the box. eg. webserver, dns-1, dns-2, dc, backup-dc, or ftp. reboot the box and once it's up, run 'deployer [service] [password] <optional hostnames>' and it should automatically do all the things required to prepare the service.
+You can manually spin up a service by cloning a box from the freshbox vm and changing the mac address. ssh into 'freshbox' and change the '/etc/hostname' to the service name for the box. eg. webserver, dns-1, dns-2, dc, backup-dc, or ftp. reboot the box and once it's up, run 'deployer [service] [password] <optional hostnames>' and it should automatically do all the things required to prepare the service.

+The menu system will automatically do all of those things, though.

 Current deployer examples are as follows:
 ```deployer unifi mypassword123```